junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam moves toward backseat door, while Crowley and Rowena are just about to walk away.
 Dean points at their back: "Not so soon."

-Crowley grudges, "What?
-Thought you got your rewards already, I didn't even argue for a share.
+Crowley grudges, "What?!
+Thought you got your reward already, I didn't even argue for a share.
 Still can't get a day off?"

 Dean takes a breath to make the smile on his face looks slightly more genuine.
 Then tells them, "We might still need some more of your help."